jolo-dev/nordcloud-linkstation/README.md

 ## Deployment

-We deploy this application on AWS with [Serverless Stack](https://serverless-stack.com/)
+We deploy this application on AWS with [Serverless Stack](https://serverless-stack.com/) which is on Top [AWS CDK](https://docs.aws.amazon.com/cdk/latest/guide/home.html)

+Please, make sure you have the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html) installed and configured.

 ```bash
 cd infrastructure